Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 What should we include in the cost of a dive trip?

 Let’s say you are going to the Galapagos for an entire week of intense scuba diving and do not intend to participate in any other activity.
-In that case, the cost of the whole trip, including airfare and lodging, could be considered expenses spent directly in the dive industry.
+In that case, the cost of the whole trip, including airfare and lodging, could be considered an expense directly related to the dive industry.

 But what good does it do?
 Airlines are certainly not something managed by dive industry professionals.
 Shouldn’t the size of the industry be evaluated on what dive industry professionals manage?